DuckyBlender/nn-pico/README.md

 This project is a simple, yet powerful, Neural Network (NN) written in Rust, designed to recognize hand-written numbers.
 It's trained on the MNIST dataset and runs entirely on a Raspberry Pi Pico using the [Embassy](https://embassy.dev/) framework.

+This project was written in a single day by me and [@F1L1Pv2](https://github.com/f1l1pv2)

 ## Image
 ![image](https://github.com/DuckyBlender/nn-pico/assets/42645784/7bb2d7c1-5349-47b8-a2af-b235a385dbab)